• Skip to primary navigation

 Diet: Diabetic, Gluten Free, Low Calorie

-Keyword: gluten-free breakfast, low carb recipe, roasted butternut squash, vegan breakfast, vegan butternut squash recipe, weight loss breakfast
+Keyword: gluten-free breakfast, low carb recipe, low-carb breakfast, roasted butternut squash, vegan breakfast, vegan butternut squash recipe, weight loss breakfast

 Servings: 1 person